The cost of the tour is £25.00 per person. (minimum 6 persons per tour/maximum 15)

 This is the first ever in the UK, Georgian experience that you do not want to miss.

-Group bookings available for 15 persons or more
+Group bookings available for minimum of persons or more

 Note: To experience the qvevri opening ceremony there has to be a minimum of 15 people on the tour day.